Darcia Narvaez Ph.D.

 Darcia Narvaez, Ph.D., is a Professor in the Department of Psychology at the University of Notre Dame.
+For a list of links to prior blogs, go HERE (most on parenting, child development or morality).
 Her prior careers include professional musician, classroom music teacher, business owner, seminarian and middle school Spanish teacher.
-Dr. Narvaez’s current research explores how early life experience influences societal culture and moral character in children and adults.
-She integrates neurobiological, clinical, developmental and education sciences in her theories and research about moral development.
+Dr. Narvaez’s current research explores how early life experience influences societal culture, wellbeing and sociomoral character in children and adults.
+She integrates neurobiological, clinical, developmental and education sciences in her theories and research about human nature and human development.
 She publishes extensively on moral development, parenting and education.
-Recently she has been studying the Evolved Developmental Niche (nest) and how it influences moral development, moral capacities and preferences.
-She hosts interdisciplinary conferences at the University of Notre Dame regarding early experience, flourishing and evolution.
-In 2016, she organizes a conference on Sustainable Wisdom: Integrating Indigenous KnowHow for Global Flourishing.
-She is the author or editor of numerous books and articles.
-Her recent book, Neurobiology and the Development of Human Morality: Evolution, Culture and Wisdom (2014), won the 2015 William James Book Award from the American Psychological Association.
-She is executive editor of the Journal of Moral Education.
+Recently she has been studying the Evolved Nest and how it influences wellbeing, sociality and morality.
+She hosts interdisciplinary conferences at the University of Notre Dame regarding early experience and human development (the talks and/or powerpoints are available online).
+In 2016, she organized a conference on Sustainable Wisdom: Integrating Indigenous KnowHow for Global Flourishing (talks available online).
+She is the author or editor of numerous books and articles (downloadable from her website).
+She is an advisory board member of Attachment Parenting International, the Association for Pre- and Perinatal Psychology and Health. and Kindred Media.
+Her recent book, Neurobiology and the Development of Human Morality: Evolution, Culture and Wisdom (2014), won the 2015 William James Book Award from the American Psychological Association and the 2017 Expanded Reason Award.
+She is former executive editor of the Journal of Moral Education.